Are you confident your mobile devices are secure?

 There are many sites offering the latest apps for your devices.
 Many of these are reputable but others can be harmful, containing malware that could compromise your device and steal your login information or data.

-The best option is to download from trusted mobile stores where a rigorous validation of the apps has been carried out.
+The best option is to download from trusted mobile stores such as Google Play or the Apple App Store, where a rigorous validation of the apps has been carried out.

 Secure use of public Wi-Fi